ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 Each of these instances have specific requirements for user privacy, and each have options that may not be invoked.
 As one example, a HTTPS client should not mix SCTs from server A with SCTs from server B and release server B's SCTs to Server A.  As another example, a HTTPS server may choose to resolve several STHs to a single more current STH via proof fetching, but it is under no obligation to do so.

 These requirements should be met, but the general problem of aggregating multiple pieces of data, choosing when and how many to release, and when to remove is shared.
-This problem has been previously been considered in the case of Mix Networks and Remailers, including papers such as [X], [Y], and [Z].
+This problem has been previously been considered in the case of Mix Networks and Remailers, including papers such as \[X\], \[Y\], and \[Z\].

 Certain common recommendations can be made: